-Jan van Heek, age 65, has served on our Board since July 2014.
-Since 2009, Mr. van Heek has been a Principal and Partner at BioPoint Group, a business development consulting company, where he advises biotechnology and other healthcare companies in commercial strategy development, financing and business development.
-Prior to establishing BioPoint in 2009, Mr. van Heek spent more than 18 years at Genzyme Corporation, a Sanofi pharmaceutical company, most recently as an Executive Vice President and Senior Advisor to the chief executive officer and senior management team.
-Mr. van Heek is currently a board member of Amarin Corporation, a publicly traded biopharmaceutical company.
-He was also a board member and Chairman of the Audit Committee of ViaCell Corporation, a public company, from 2002 until it was sold to Perkin Elmer Corporation in 2007.
+Jan van Heek, age 66, has served on our Board since July 2014.
+Since 2009, Mr. van Heek has been a Principal and Partner at BioPoint Group, a business development consulting company, where he advises biotechnology and other healthcare companies in commercial strategy development, financing, and business development.
+Mr. van Heek is also currently a board member of Amarin Corporation, a publicly traded biopharmaceutical company.
 He received an M.B.A. from St. Gallen University in Switzerland and an executive degree from Stanford Business School.
 Our Board believes that Mr. van Heek's experience in the biotechnology industry and his executive experience, specifically his experience in executive officer positions at other companies in the biotechnology industry, as well as his service on other boards of directors, qualifies him to serve as a member of our Board.